blasterbug/DistNx/README.md

 Now after (re)starting the Arduino IDE you should see Dist-Nx in Arduino libraries menu.
 Two exemples are provided with the library.

+Get more details on [Arduino libraries installation guide].

 ### Example

 Here is an exemple of the minimal code to use the sensor.
 The programme display